-The privacy provisions of the Legal Aid Act 1977 prohibit disclosure of any information that may be held by the Commission concerning the affairs of any person without that person's consent.
+The privacy provisions of the Legal Aid Act 1977 prohibit disclosure of any information that may be held by Legal Aid ACT concerning the affairs of any person without that person's consent.

 If appropriate your allegations will be investigated, but you will not be informed of the outcome of the investigation.